rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/stig.rst

         state: present
         reload: true

 As you can see we are adding two addition tasks and setting a variable.
 Since we are using the cloud image for RHEL, there is no firewalld.
-The first tasks sets the sebooklean to allow http connections to our webservers and containers.
+The first tasks sets the seboolean to allow http connections to our webservers and containers.
 The second tasks allows us to make sure tcp connections are forward from the host to the container that is serving our content.

 Now let us run the playbook to STIG the Environment.